-Where work is incomplete due to inappropriate behaviours, the work may be sent home for children to complete at home.
-Parents are asked to sign to show they are aware of this.

-The Headteacher, may consider more serious sanctions, e.g. banned from extra-curricular activities or PTA events
+- 9.1 Where work is incomplete due to inappropriate behaviours, the work may be sent home in an envelope for children to complete at home.
+Parents are asked to sign to show they are aware of this. - 9.2 The Executive Headteacher, working with the Head of School, may consider more serious sanctions, e.g. banned from extra-curricular activities or PTA events - 9.3 Exclusion from school during lunchtimes (recorded as half day fixed term exclusion) particularly if a pattern of challenging behaviour takes place at this time.

-- 9.1 Exclusion from school during lunchtimes (recorded as half day fixed term exclusion) particularly if a pattern of challenging behaviour takes place at this time. - 9.2 Exclusion from school, for a fixed term or permanent exclusion. - 9.3 Exclusion from school takes place only in exceptional circumstances and normally when all other options have been exhausted.
-(Please see the Exclusion Policy for more information regarding this). - 9.4 A reflection sheet will be completed for medium and high incidents (see appendix 1) and filed in the incident file (this folder is kept in the school office).
-These reflection sheets are then used to track times, frequency and the nature of the incident. - 9.5 Where high incidents involve extreme violence and/or the use of restraint or classroom evacuation this will also be recorded in more detail using and incident form. - 9.6 SLT will review medium and high incidents and report to Governors through the termly Headteacher's Report.
+- 9.4 Exclusion from school, for a fixed term or permanent exclusion. - 9.5 Exclusion from school takes place only in exceptional circumstances and normally when all other options have been exhausted.
+(Please see the Exclusion Policy for more information regarding this). - 9.6 A reflection sheet will be completed for medium and high incidents (see appendix 1), uploaded onto CPOMS (Child Protection Online Management System) and filed in the incident file (this folder is kept in the school office).
+These reflection sheets are then used to track times, frequency and the nature of the incident. - 9.7 Where high incidents involve extreme violence and/or the use of restraint or classroom evacuation, this will be recorded in more detail either directly into CPOMS or by completing an incident form which is handed to the Head of School. - 9.8 SLT will review medium and high incidents and report to Governors through the termly Headteacher's Report.